mesudip/nginx-proxy/README.md

 For virtual host to work it requires
 - nginx-proxy container to be on the same network as that of the container.
 - port to be exposed in Docker file or while creating the container.
 When missing or if it has multiple exposed ports, port 80 is used by default.
-- when hosting on port other than 80, make sure that your nginx-proxy container's port is mapped to the host.
+- when hosting on port other than 80, make sure that your nginx-proxy container's port is bind-mounted to host port.

 Some configurations possible through `VIRTUAL_HOST`